mirandaday16/mediabias/Meetings/Meeting Notes.md

 - [ ] Find out how many article **pairs** both have caption and media, and let Lu and Shuyang know.
 - [ ] Look at ratio of sentiment words in caption (and compare to article)
     - [ ] Figure out a good way to display this data

 ---

+### Friday, February 14, 2020

+**Progress this past week**:
+- Clarified [matplotlib](../Data/Main_Entities/README.md) calculations regarding entity matching
+- Began adding new plots and descriptions to matplotlib file
+    - To do: create plots and save to repo (fix Git error)

+---